HomePurpl LifePurpl & Disability NewsUniversal Credit Changes 2026 Could Cost Disabled People £2,400 a Year — What You Need to Know

 Do the universal credit changes 2026 affect people who receive PIP?

-Yes.
 PIP and Universal Credit are separate benefits.
-Being on PIP does not automatically protect someone from changes to Universal Credit disability-related support.
+Being on PIP does not automatically protect someone from changes to Universal Credit disability-related support, and it does not automatically mean LCWRA applies within Universal Credit.

-What happens if my health condition worsens after the universal credit changes 2026?
+What happens if a health condition worsens after the universal credit changes 2026?

-Should I apply for Universal Credit before the changes if I am unsure?
+Should Universal Credit be claimed before the changes if the situation is unclear?

 Many people choose to seek welfare advice before applying.
-Getting advice early can help you understand whether applying sooner could protect your future entitlement.
+Getting advice early can help clarify whether applying sooner could protect future entitlement — and, importantly, whether applying could risk legacy benefits.

 Will everyone with a long-term health condition lose money under the universal credit changes 2026?

-No. The changes mainly affect new claimants assessed after the reforms take effect.
+No. The changes mainly affect most people who become newly entitled to LCWRA after the reforms take effect.
 Some people will be protected, while others may see reduced support depending on timing and circumstances.

-The universal credit changes 2026 could leave disabled people and those with long-term health conditions significantly worse off, with losses of up to £2,400 a year for some.
+The universal credit changes 2026 could leave disabled people and those with long-term health conditions significantly worse off, with losses of around £2,550 a year for some people (based on the proposed 2026–27 rates).

-If you think you may need to claim Universal Credit now or in the future, understanding the changes and checking your options early could help protect your financial security.
-As welfare reforms accelerate, timing is no longer a small detail — it could shape your income for years to come.
+Where Universal Credit may be needed now or in the future, understanding the timeline and getting advice early can help protect financial security.
+As welfare reforms accelerate, timing is no longer a small detail — it could shape income for years to come.

 About the Author